FERPA Compliance and Requirements

 Recommended best practices include:

-• Encryption: To prevent unauthorised data disclosure during use or transmission
+Encryption to prevent unauthorised data disclosure during use or transmission

-• Monitoring: Monitor and log record- and user-level events to ensure security and integrity
+Monitoring log record- and user-level events to ensure security and integrity

 Complete our enquiry form to find out about our video redaction and document redaction tools that enable schools to manage compliance in-house by automatically removing PII and sensitive data prior to releasing information.